dkaiping/lowes-kindergarten/readme.md

----
-title: Mrs. Lowe's Kindergarten class weekly planning
+# Mrs. Lowe's Kindergarten class weekly planning
----
 ## Assignments and links for the week of of April 6th
 * [Monday](./Week-04-06-2020/monday.md)
    Some information you want to provide